Strawberries From Your Own Garden

 Potted crops might need daily watering once they’re in full foliage.
 Use cool water, preferably in the morning, and mulch the soil to conserve moisture.
 Water thoroughly, letting the excess drain away.
 Installing drip irrigation will deliver the water where it’s needed—in the soil—instead on the leaves, where diseases begin.

 At the end of the growing season, move the planters where they won’t be exposed to winter’s harshest realities.
 An unheated shed or garage, or under a carport next to the house could be good spots, after they’ve gone fully dormant.
 Maybe you could place them on the south side of the house, and pile leaves and evergreen boughs around and over the containers.
-Check the soil periodically for moisture, and keep them cold enough so they don’t start growing prematurely.
+Check the soil periodically for moisture and keep them cold enough so they don’t start growing prematurely.

 Maintain potted strawberries following practices described in this article for garden plantings.
 I recommend refreshing the soil and dividing the crowns every year, and fertilizing monthly during the growing season.